St. Theresa of Lisieux Catholic High School

 St. Theresa of Lisieux Catholic High School is a high school in Richmond Hill, Ontario.
 The school is named after 19th-century French Discalced Carmelite Thérèse of Lisieux.
 The school was founded by the York Catholic District School Board in 2002.
 The first graduating class was that of 2005; the graduating class of 2006 was the first class to have gone through all four grades at this school.

 The school team is named The Lions, with the mascot being Roary the Lion.
 St. Theresa's athletics offers a wide variety of sports and other recreational events held throughout the school year.

 St. Theresa of Lisieux Catholic High School also offers the AP (Advanced Placement) and pre-AP program to students.
 Students in this regular program have the opportunity to participate in differentiated courses in English, Mathematics, Science, and Social Sciences.
 In addition, the school offers Specialist High Skills Major (SHSM) programs to its students.

 Academics

-St. Theresa of Lisieux currently ranks 1st in Ontario out of 746 high schools according to the Fraser Institute, tied with four other schools.
+As of 2025, St. Theresa of Lisieux ranks 1st in Ontario out of 746 high schools according to the Fraser Institute, tied with four other schools.